RiotKit/ansible-role-vanguards/README.md

 - Uses PyPy3 instead of Python3 for increased performance and reduced load
 - Tested on PyPy 3.6, PyPy 3.8 and Ubuntu 20.04

+### FAQ

+1. Getting `cannot be read: Operation not permitted` in TOR logs, in Vanguards there is a message `stem.InvalidRequest: Unacceptable option value: Failed to configure rendezvous options.
+See logs for details.`

+You may try to set `Sandbox 0`, unfortunately there were issues with seccomp.

 ## Installing TOR

 Check out [ansible-role-onion](https://github.com/systemli/ansible-role-onion) from a Systemli tech collective.